fleetdm/fleet/articles/deploy-security-agents.md

     * **Install script**: After selecting a file, a default install script will be pre-filled.
 If the software package requires a custom installation process, this script can be edited.
 Learn more about [install scripts](https://fleetdm.com/learn-more-about/install-scripts).

-    * **Post-install script** A post-install script will run after the installation, allowing you to configure the security agent right after installation.
+    * **Post-install script** A post-install script will run after the installation, allowing you to, for example, configure the security agent right after installation.
 If this script returns a non-zero exit code, the installation will fail, and `fleetd` will attempt to uninstall the software.

     * **Uninstall script** An uninstall script will run when an admin chooses to uninstall the software from the host on the host details page.
 Like the install script, a default uninstall script will be pre-filled after selecting a file.
 This script can be edited if the software package requires a custom uninstallation process.
 Learn more about [uninstall scripts](https://fleetdm.com/learn-more-about/uninstall-scripts).

-> After the initial package upload, all of these options, including the self-service setting, pre-install query, scripts, and even the software file, can be modified.
+> After the initial package upload, all of these options, including the self-service setting, pre-install query, scripts, and even the software package file, can be modified.

 ### Install a software package on a host